 Caring for Others

 Our parish nurse is a key member of our staff in the care of our faith community.
-In addition to supporting spiritual, physical, social, and emotional wellbeing, the parish nurse serves as health educator and advisor, facilitator for support groups, consultant, resource for a wide variety of healthcare concerns, and an advocate for optimal wellbeing for families and individuals.
+In addition to supporting spiritual, physical, social and emotional wellbeing, the parish nurse serves as health educator and advisor, facilitator for support groups, consultant, resource for a wide variety of healthcare concerns and an advocate for optimal wellbeing for families and individuals.
+Please contact our Dorothy Ellerbroek if you are in need of the services of our care ministry staff or you would like to volunteer to help with some of the member care activities listed below.

 Family-to-Family is a free, 12-week class for family members and friends of individuals with a serious mental illness taught by trained family members.
 Click here to learn more.